BigOtis/voronoipath/README.md

 The script logs progress through loading, object detection, skeletonization, and graph construction stages.

 After a path is computed a **Play** button and **Speed** slider let you replay the flood‑fill animation showing the path being created at different speeds.
+Starting a new selection clears previous markers and paths so that only the latest start and goal points remain on screen.

 ## Algorithm Overview